 - NYC, Wuhan and Albuquerque win smart city awards (TechRepublic)

 - High-ROI IoT and edge solutions for environmental sustainability (TechRepublic)

 IoT for retail

-In retail, data from beacons, video cameras, and smart shelves give a retailer information on how customers shop in their stores.
-Consumers can be helped through digital kiosks and mobile apps to give them a more personalized experience.
-Smart shelves can help with inventory tracking.
+Within retail, IoT is helping businesses optimize their stores and providing consumers with personalized shopping experiences.
+For example, data from beacons, video cameras and smart shelves give retailers information on how customers shop in their stores.
+Plus, consumers can be helped through digital kiosks and mobile apps to give them a more personalized experience.

 Retailers who use IoT make merchandising decisions based on data collected from the sensors that show how customer traffic flows through the store.
-Operational efficiency can be improved by better allocating staff to needed areas.
+Operational efficiency can be improved by better allocating staff to areas with high traffic.

 - 4 ways IoT can improve the customer experience (TechRepublic)